cyber0dyssey/cyber0dyssey/README.md

 ## Objective

 My journey from a tennis instructor to a passionate security enthusiast has ignited my interest in the ever-changing world of cybersecurity.
-Now, I am eager to transition into the field, leveraging my analytical mindset and problem-solving skills to contribute to diverse cybersecurity roles, including but not limited to Security Operations, Threat Analysis, and Incident Response.
+I am now eager to transition into the field, leveraging my analytical mindset and problem-solving skills to contribute to diverse cybersecurity roles, including but not limited to Security Operations, Threat Analysis, and Incident Response.

 ## Certifications